This Call for Scores is for new works or works that have been previously submitted for IGH. Please do not submit more than 6 pieces.

 Composers agree to work with “their” students before the concert.
 These sessions may take place through the computer (Skype/FaceTime) or teachers might send recordings to composers.
 The composers will evaluate performances and send comments (positive and suggestions) back to teachers.
 This collaboration must be completed 4 weeks prior to the IGH concert.

-Submit the following through the submission form on the Cascadia website:
+Submit the following through the submission form on the NewMusicEngine website:

-Score, anonymous, in PDF format.
-Include the OMTA level if you’re reasonably sure about it.
+Score in PDF format.
+Make sure nothing on the score identifies the composer.
 Include any performance notes.
+Add the OMTA level if you’re reasonably sure about it.
 Program notes are entirely optional.
 Duration is no longer required on the score; enter it directly into the form in the format shown.

 Recording if available (MIDI is ok if none is) in MP3 format.
-A link may be submitted instead, but note that MP3’s up to 25 MB may now be submitted.
+A link may be submitted instead, if more convenient or if your MP3 does not upload for some reason.
 Make sure nothing in an MP3 player window or the link identifies the composer.

-Text file in standard format (such as .txt, .doc, .rtf, or.pdf) with the title, composer, program notes, bio, and any other information pertaining to the piece which may be of interest.
+Bio and program notes, 150 words each or less, in the text boxes provided.
 These won’t be accessible to the teachers selecting music.
 If there’s some aspect of the score or recording you feel needs an additional explanatory note, briefly and anonymously comment in the submission form’s annotation text box.
 Please do not submit complete program notes in the annotation box.

-For the Eugene concert, please contact Daniel Brugh: firstname.lastname@example.org
+For questions about the Eugene concert, please contact Paul Safar: email@example.com

 (For questions about the submission process or form, contact Jeff Winslow: firstname.lastname@example.org)